puppetlabs/puppet-docs/source/puppet/4.9/hiera_migrate_modules.md

     'ntp::autoupdate'   => false,
       # Keys have to start with the module's namespace, which in this case is `ntp::`.
     'ntp::service_name' => 'ntpd',
-      # Use key names that will work with automatic class parameter lookup.
+      # Use key names that work with automatic class parameter lookup.
 This
       # key corresponds to the `ntp` class's `$service_name` parameter.
   }